HIPAA Compliance Checklist: Free 7-Step Template

 What is a HIPAA compliance checklist?

 A HIPAA compliance checklist turns federal rules into actions your practice can complete and document.
-The rules come in three parts: Privacy, Security, and Breach Notification.
+HIPAA has four main rules: Privacy, Security, Breach Notification, and Enforcement (how OCR investigates and assesses penalties).
+The 2013 Omnibus Final Rule updated all four and made business associates directly liable.
 HHS publishes the rules and guidance but not an official HIPAA compliance checklist.
 Practices build or adopt one to close the gap.

 A good HIPAA compliance checklist covers the duties every covered entity and business associate has to meet.
 It does not replace reading the rules themselves.
 Those duties include: